1) What is the At-Home test (FIT)?

 This test is performed by YOU in the privacy of your own home.

 You simply place a small amount of your stool in the test container.
 Instructions are provided with the mailed test.

 Here are some tips for collecting a stool sample for the FIT:

-• Video on collecting a colon screening test.
+• You can watch a Video on collecting a colon screening test.

 • Try securing the tissue paper provided in the kit in between the toilet bowl and the seat to collect stool.
 Plastic wrap can also be used instead of the tissue paper to support the stool.